 - Lie down on your left side on the towel.
 Bend your knees up as much as you can and put them close to your chest.

-- Insert the rectal tip about 3 inches or 8 centimeters inside the anus slowly and very carefully.
-Should you feel any kind of resistance, you must stop.
+- Insert the rectal tip about 3 inches or 8 centimeters inside the anus slowly and carefully.
+Should you feel any resistance, you must stop.
 Adjust the angle to insert the tube smoothly.

 - Hold the enema bag slightly above your hips and slowly release the solution by opening the clamp.

 - If the solution starts to come out of your rectum, put your butt firmly around the tube.